deepghs/felinewhisker/README.md

 this readme is just a guide for those who really willing to experience the state-of-art features, and API/CLI will probably get breaking changed at any time before the v0.0.1 version is formally released, just keep followed.)

-Currently, support classification dataset, more task types will be supported via plugin system afterwards.
+Currently, support classification dataset, more task types (multi-label, object detection, regression, composed) will be supported via plugin system afterwards.

 ## Install